Jtwulf/papers/README.md

 ## CMMR2023

-Poster presentation at CMMR2023, an international conference. ([https://cmmr2023.gttm.jp/](https://cmmr2023.gttm.jp/))
+Poster presentation at CMMR2023, an international conference.
+I was also involved in the organization of the convention. ([https://cmmr2023.gttm.jp/](https://cmmr2023.gttm.jp/))

 #### Abstract